openpreserve/pagelyzer/README.md

 `$ sudo apt-get install libxslt-dev libxml2-dev`
 `$ sudo apt-get install openjdk-7-jdk`
 `$ sudo apt-get install imagemagick`
+`$ sudo apt-get install xvfb`

 Note1: Installing the selenium-webdriver may cause some warnings in text encoding that should be fine, in almost all the cases.
 Note 2: The java installation is a reference to remember that it should be present.
-Note 3: ImageMagick 6 is mandatory, it is needed for thumb-nailing, cropping web page visible area and get a homogenous image format (RGB 8-bit color) that can be processed by Marcalizer tool.
+Note 3: ImageMagick 6 is optional, it is needed for thumbnailing.
 This thumbs area is useful for integrating with other tools and for future optimization of change detection process .

 We need to install also some ruby libraries needed by the software.
 This step can be done simple